szweibel/workshops/how-to-use-dhrift.md

 DHRIFT workshops may also include challenges to test your skills and understanding of the material.
 Like quizzes, challenges can take many forms, including coding exercises, short answer questions, and more.

-While we will always provide a solution to the challenge, we always encourage folks to try the challenge on their own first before looking at the solution.
+While we will always provide a solution to the challenge, we encourage folks to try the challenge on their own first before looking at the solution.
 Therefore, we initially hide a solution and provide a button to reveal it, like so:

 ### Challenge